 - Feverish illness in children - Assessment and initial management in children younger than 5 years; NICE Guideline (May 2013)

-- Feverish child - risk assessment; NICE CKS, September 2013
+- Feverish child - risk assessment; NICE CKS, September 2013 (UK access only)

 - Thompson M, Van den Bruel A, Verbakel J, et al; Systematic review and validation of prediction rules for identifying children Health Technol Assess.
-2012 Mar;16(15):1-100.
+2012 Mar 16(15):1-100.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.